Zoltán Téglás

-Zoltán Téglás (born November 10, 1969) is an American singer.
-He was the frontman of melodic hardcore band Ignite from 1994 to 2020 and was also the lead vocalist of Pennywise for a short time, appearing on their tenth album All or Nothing.
-He has collaborated with other bands including The Misfits, Motörhead and Blind Myself.
-Téglás has another side project called Zoli Band.
+Zoltán Téglás (born November 10, 1969) is a Hungarian-American singer.
+He was the frontman of melodic hardcore band Ignite from 1994 to 2020.
+He was also the lead vocalist of Pennywise for a short time, appearing on their tenth album, All or Nothing.
+He has collaborated with other bands including the Misfits, Motörhead, Close Your Eyes, and Blind Myself.
+Téglás has a side project called Zoli Band.

 Career

+Ignite

+In 1993, Téglás became the lead singer of the California-based band Ignite.
+In total he recorded five albums with the band: Scarred for Life (1994), Family (1995), A Place Called Home, Our Darkest Days (2006), and A War Against You (2016).

+On November 25, 2019, Téglás announced that he was leaving Ignite after 25 years.
+He said, "With a heavy heart I am announcing my departure from Ignite.
+I am going to focus most of my time now to rescuing animals and other film and musical endeavors."
+He performed his final shows with the band in California in early 2020.